stephenangelico/BioBox/README.md

 and the motor connected to a TB6612FNG motor controller.
 See [Wiring](#wiring) for details on where to connect everything.

+TODO: Find how to keep track of RPi "low power" mode (correlated with bolt icon on display) over SSH.
+Also try running headless to reduce power usage.

 Dependencies:
 =============